Mavis0210/global-layoffs-analysis-2020-2025/README.md

 This project analyzes worldwide layoffs between 2020 and 2025.
-I cleaned the dataset in SQL, exported the final table as a CSV, and used it to build a Power BI dashboard that highlights key trends, year-to-year changes, and the companies and regions most affected.
+I cleaned the dataset in SQL, exported the final table as a CSV, and used it to build a Power BI dashboard that highlights key trends, year to year changes, and the companies and regions most affected.